![]() ![]() Choose another writer in this calendar:

 deep blow to the author.
 He even tried to appeal to Kalevi Sorsa, but

-Loppi, where he bought a school house, "Heikkilä's old school," where
+Loppi.
+He bought a school house, "Heikkilä's old school," where

 he began small scale sheep farming.
 In the new surroundings, he wrote